turingschool/curriculum-site/module1/lessons/the_lookup_chain.md

 ## WrapUp

-* How does Ruby's look up chain work?
+* How does Ruby's lookup chain work?
 What is the order it checks things?
 * What are three methods you can use to learn about where a built-in Ruby method gets its components?
 * Draw a diagram of where Ruby would look for the method `::new`